lcabraja/minecraft-backup/README.md

 ```
 00 * * * * /path/to/backup.sh -c -i /home/user/server/world -o /mnt/storage/backups -s minecraft
 ```
+### Set up S3 bucket
+To use S3 synchronization, follow these steps
+1. Create an AWS Account
+2. Create an S3 Bucket
+3. Create an IAM user with programmatic access to the bucket
+4. Install and `configure` the [AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ## Retrieving Backups
 Always test your backups!
 Backups are in the `tar` format and compressed depending on the option you choose.
 To restore, first decompress if necessary and then extract using tar.
 You may be able to do this in one command if `tar` supports your compression option, as is the case with `gzip`: